-- IDR Loan Forgiveness: forgives your remaining FFELP Loan balance after you pay 15% of your discretionary income for 20 to 25 years of monthly loan payments under a qualifying repayment plan — Income-Based Repayment Plan or Income-Contingent Repayment Plan.
+- IDR Loan Forgiveness forgives your remaining balance after you pay 15% of your discretionary income for 25 years of monthly loan payments under a qualifying repayment plan — Income-Based Repayment Plan or Income-Contingent Repayment Plan.

 FFEL Loans do not qualify for the Public Service Loan Forgiveness Program.
-But suppose you consolidate them into a Direct Consolidation Loan.
-In that case, they can become eligible for PSLF and the just-announced PSLF Limited Waiver Opportunity.
+If you consolidate them into a Direct Consolidation Loan, however, the loans are now eligible for PSLF and the just-announced PSLF Limited Waiver Opportunity.

-Ordinarily, there's no way to receive credit towards forgiveness for the monthly student loan payments you made before you consolidated.
-But the new PSLF Limited Waiver Opportunity allows people who had FFEL Loans and Perkins Loans to include their payments towards the 120 qualifying payments needed for loan forgiveness.
+Although there is typically no way to receive credit towards forgiveness for the monthly student loan payments you made before you consolidated, the new PSLF Limited Waiver Opportunity allows people who had FFEL Loans and Perkins Loans to include their payments in the 120 qualifying payments needed for loan forgiveness.

 The exemption also covers late payments, partial payments, and forbearances made for active-duty service members.

 Learn More: Do FFEL Loans Qualify for PSLF